He’s back! Acuña returns to Braves after major knee injury

 One of baseball’s most dynamic players came off the injury list Thursday, a week ahead of schedule and less than 10 month after he sustained a major knee injury.

-”It really was a long, difficult process,” Acuna said. ”I’m just really excited to be back.”
+“It really was a long, difficult process,” Acuña said before the game.
+“I’m just really excited to be back.”

 The Braves are certainly excited to have him back.
-The reigning World Series champions are off to a sluggish start, winning just nine of their first 20 games to fall five games behind the NL East-leading New York Mets.
+The reigning World Series champions are off to a sluggish start, winning just eight of their first 19 games and already falling 5 1/2 games behind the NL East-leading New York Mets.

-Acuna was one of the league’s leading MVP contenders when he completely tore the ACL in his right knee last July 10.
-He landed awkwardly while attempting to make a catch on the warning track at Miami’s Marlins Park.
+Acuña was one of the league’s leading MVP contenders when he completely tore the ACL in his right knee last July 10 when he landed awkwardly while attempting to make a catch on the warning track at Miami’s Marlins Park.

 He was nothing but smiles Thursday, arriving at the ballpark wearing a yellow Atlanta Hawks jersey with Trae Young’s name and No. 11 on it.